Office Hours

 Prof. Lesser is the co-creator, with Alan B. Farmer, of one of the earliest and most widely used DH resources in early modern studies: DEEP: Database of Early English Playbooks, an online resource for studying the printing, publishing, and marketing of Renaissance drama, launched in 2007 and published in a fully revised and updated edition in September, 2024.
 With Adam Hooks, he created the Shakespeare Census, an online database of all extant copies of Shakespeare editions before 1700.

-Prof. Lesser has held visiting lectureships at Oxford University and the University of North Carolina.
+Prof. Lesser has held visiting lectureships at University of Bologna, Oxford University, University of North Carolina, and Sapienza University of Rome.
 In 2019 he gave the Centennial Martin Ridge Lecture in Literature to celebrate the 100th anniversary of the Huntington Library; the lecture is available online.

 In 2019, he took over from Peter Stallybrass as Director of Penn's long-running Workshop in the History of Material Texts.